Jewish response to The Forty Days of Musa Dagh: Impact on resistance forces and Jewish ghetto culture

 Haika Grossman, who in her youth was a partisan and a participant in the ghetto uprisings in Poland and Lithuania, said that Musa Dagh was popular with Jewish activists in Europe, was read and "passed from hand to hand":

 The Forty Days of Musa Dagh, by Franz Werfel, which made an indelible impression on us.
 The bloody, ruthless massacre of over a million Armenians by the Turks in 1915 in full view of the entire world reminded us our fate .The Armenians were starved to death, shot, drowned, tortured to exhaustion.
 We compared their fate with ours, the indifference of the world to their plight, and the complete abandonment of the poor people into the hands of a barbarous, tyrannical regime.

 Inka Wajbort, a young member of Hashomer Hatzair, described reading the book in the summer of 1941:

 It completely captivated me.
 For four full days I was engrossed in the book and could not tear myself away ....
 I myself was at Musa Dagh; I was under siege.
 I was one of the Armenians doomed to death.
 If I lifted my eyes from the book, it was only to hear the cry — Mama, how could this be?
 The world knew and kept silent.
 It could not be that children in other countries at the same time went to school, women adorned themselves, men went about their business, as if nothing had happened ....
 And there, a people was annihilated.

 A Jewish underground leader from Tchenstokhova remembered how he was given an assignment to go to "Konyestopol forest "with the purpose of organizing a 'Musa Dagh' there."

 Pesya Mayevska describes the mood in one of Belorussia's ghettos:

 There were those who turned their eyes towards Heaven.
-They were orthodox, put on tefilin [phylacteries] prayed three times a day and poured out the bitterness in their hearts before the Creator of the universe.
+They were orthodox, put on tefillin [phylacteries] prayed three times a day and poured out the bitterness in their hearts before the Creator of the universe.
 Many looked for good literature.
 Franz Werfel's book.
 The Forty Days of Musa Dagh, passed from hand to hand, telling about the heroic revolt of a group of Armenians during the Turkish slaughters.
 Following that example the Jewish youth gathered arms, created an underground.

 Later, after Mordechai Anielewicz, the leader of Żydowska Organizacja Bojowa (Jewish Combat Organization), during the Warsaw Ghetto Uprising came to the ghetto and described the extermination of Jews outside the ghetto walls to them, Wajbort reported thinking to herself: "And so again Musa Dagh? and again the world keeps silent?"

 Itzhak Katzenelson who participated in the Warsaw Ghetto Uprising, and was later murdered in the Auschwitz concentration camp wrote to his younger brother:

 When the Armenians were killed, they were mourned in a Jewish book; but when the Jewish People was killed, who will mourn for them?

 German literary critic Marcel Reich-Ranicki, a survivor of the Warsaw ghetto, wrote in his autobiography that Werfel's novel "enjoyed unexpected success in the ghetto, being passed from hand to hand."